codio/site/source/docs/dashboard/account/billing-ind.html.md

 full_width: true
 ---

-The normal user billing screen can be found on the Billing tab of your Account Settings.
+The user billing screen can be found on the Billing tab of your Account Settings.
 You can find both your subscription details and billing history here.

 <img alt="Account Billing" src="/img/docs/account_billing.png" class="simple"/>